f-u-z-z-l-e/semver-plugin/README.md

 ## Versioning Tasks
 The following task are added to gradle:
 * nextVersion
-  * Sets the project version according to semantic versioning.
+  * Calculates the project version according to semantic versioning.
+See [version evaluation](#version-evaluation).

 * tagHeadCommit
   * Tags the head commit on the git repository with the current [evaluated version](#Version-evaluation).

 * pushTagToOrigin
   * Pushes local tags to origin (```git push origin --tags```)

+* displayVersion
+  * Prints the current project version to the console.

 ## Version evaluation
 The current version is evaluated and set as **project.version** in gradles